base-org/web/apps/base-docs/base-camp/docs/hardhat-forking/hardhat-forking.md

 ## Overview

-Hardhat forking is a powerful features that allows developers to create a local replica or fork of the Ethereum network or any other EVM compatible Blockchain.
-By using this feature, we can develop smart contracts that rely on smart contracts that are already deployed to a particular network.
+Hardhat forking is a powerful feature that allows developers to create a local replica or fork of the Ethereum network or any other EVM-compatible Blockchain.
+By using this feature, you can develop smart contracts that rely on smart contracts that are already deployed to a particular network.

-We will create a BalanceReader.sol contract that reads the USDC balance of a particular holder.
+You will create a BalanceReader.sol contract that reads the USDC balance of a particular holder.

-In order to achieve that, we have to:
+In order to achieve that, you need to:

 - Create the BalanceReader.sol contract
 - Configure Hardhat to support forking